tomedegroot/study-material/Linux+LPICLevel1Exam1/debianBasedPackageManagement.md

 `wget --no-check-certificate https://www.dropbox.com/download?dl=packages/ubuntu/dropbox_1.6.0_amd64.deb` -> download to working dir

 `dpkg [OPTIONS...]
 ACTION`

+`dpkg --get-selections` -> get installed packages `dpkg -L PACKAGENAME` -> list the files of the package installed on your system.

 `dpkg -i PACKAGENAME` -> install a package

-You can use `apt-get -f install` -> fix unmet dependencies, even if done with dpkg
+(You can use `apt-get -f install` -> fix unmet dependencies, even if done with dpkg)

 Now, you should be able to use `dpkg -i PACKAGENAME` to install the package

-`dpkg --get-selections` -> get installed packages `dpkg -L dropbox`
-`dpkg -L PACKAGENAME` -> list the files of the package installed on your system.

 `dpkg-reconfigure PACKAGENAME` -> reconfigure PACKAGENAME